pingcap/tidb-operator/docs/setup.md

 ### Bind mount

-For example if your data directory is `/data`, you can create a bind mount with the following commands:
+The disadvantages of bind mount for TiDB: all the volumes has the size of the whole disk and there is no quota and isolation of bind mount volumes.
+Here is the commands to setup a bind mount: if your data directory is `/data`, you can create a bind mount with the following commands:

 ```shell
 $ sudo mkdir -p /data/local-pv01